 - End-to-end encrypted.

-- All messages in your ProtonMail inbox is stored end-to-end encrypted.
+- All messages in your ProtonMail mailbox are stored with zero-access encryption.
 This means we cannot read any of your messages or hand them over to third parties.
 This includes messages sent to you by non-ProtonMail users, although keep in mind if an email is sent to you from Gmail, Gmail likely retains a copy of that message as well.

 - Messages sent “Encrypted for Outside” are also stored end-to-end encrypted.